-Wheaton Christian Grammar School maintains a financial aid program to assist families in providing a Christian education for their children.
+Wheaton Christian Grammar School maintains a tuition assistance and scholarships program to assist families in providing a Christian education for their children.
 Awards are made on the basis of each applicant family's financial need.

-Complete the current year Financial Aid Application and attach the required federal tax return.
-All questions must be answered fully.
-Return the application to Mrs. Vange Schock, Business Director.
-Incomplete applications will be returned to the applicant.
-New families can submit applications for financial aid only in conjunction with an admissions application.
-Continuing school families should apply for aid by April 20, 2018 in order to be considered in the first round of awards in early May.
+Visit www.wheatonchristian.org/tuition-assistance for instructions on how to apply.
+New families can submit applications for tuition assistance only in conjunction with an admissions application.
+Continuing school families should apply for aid by April 18, 2019 in order to be considered in the first round of awards in early May.